Cozy Peach Kitchen

 Instructions

 • Add tofu to the hot pan (make sure to drain any extra liquid from the tofu).
-Use a potato masher or wooden spoon to crumble into bite sized pieces in the pan.
+Use a potato masher or wooden spoon to crumble into bite sized pieces in the pan, or use your hands to crumble it directly into the pan.

 • Stir in the garlic powder, turmeric, nutritional yeast and soy sauce.

 • Cook over medium heat until any liquid is evaporated and tofu starts to deepen in color.
-This should take a little under 10 minutes.
-Add 1-2 tablespoons vegetable if the tofu starts to dry out.
+This should take around 10 minutes.
+Stir occasionally.
+Add 1-2 tablespoons vegetable broth if the tofu starts to dry out.

-• Add salt and pepper to taste.
+• The tofu is ready when golden throughout but still soft.
+Add salt and pepper to taste.
 Enjoy!

 Notes